 The next level of harmful programming can come from our cultural narrative.
 Organized religion has a firm hold on projecting its values into the culture.
 The more extreme the claim, the more people it triggers.
 It is almost unstoppable.

 Once you are an adult, you have the responsibility to fix your unhealthy programming.
 You can think your way out of it the same way you got in.
 Remember, your thoughts become beliefs.
-Using common sense and logic, and some evidence can help you break the chain reaction of unhealthy beliefs.
+Using common sense and logic and some evidence can help you break the chain reaction of unhealthy beliefs.
 Mythology can be harmful when it becomes a religion.
 Religion substitutes myths for facts in an attempt to make faith perform as knowledge.

 Values Become Actions

 We show our values by the things we do.
 The greater the value we have for something, the more we will act on its behalf.
 It is why it is nearly impossible to argue with someone who has already decided about something.

 When beliefs become our values, we must act to defend them.
 Once you take a position, you become obligated to support it, even when the choice is harmful.

 The term values relate to basic guidelines that govern behavior.
 They tell us what is right and what is wrong.
 So, when we act under these guidelines, we feel a sense of completion.
 However, values can often contain the same damaging programming as beliefs.
 So, values are a way of justifying actions that harm others or the environment.
 They can have bias and prejudice.

 For instance, history points out how leaders use a minority group as a scapegoat for national problems, even when they have little impact on the issue.
-Scapegoats are used to justify inhumane actions like concentration camps.
+Scapegoats are used to justifying inhumane actions like concentration camps.
 As far-fetched as it seems, this happened in Germany in the 1940s and the United States of America in 2019.
 Values become actions even when they run against your moral compass.

 Unstoppable Chain Reaction